A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Particle flux fluctuations in the equilibrium solutions

 Let us consider a multi-component solution consisting of particles, each representing a distinct type of molecule.
 These particles interact through pairwise effective potentials, denoted as $V_{ab}(|\bold{r}|)$, where $\bold{r}$ is the vector representing the interparticle distance.
-For simplicity, we will consider the solvent to be a continuous, non-moving liquid medium, i.e., the velocity field of the liquid is zero, $\bold{v}(\bold{r},t)=0$.
-The case of a moving solvent will be discussed below.
-In this mixture, there can be macroscopic diffusive fluxes of dissolved particles.
-The particle fluxes are determined as follows:
+For simplicity, we consider the solvent to be a continuous, non-moving liquid medium, i.e., the velocity field of the liquid is zero, $\bold{v}(\bold{r},t)=0$.
+The case of a moving solvent is discussed in the main text.
+In this mixture, there can be diffusive fluxes of dissolved particles.
+The total particle fluxes are determined as follows:

-where $L_{ab}$ is the so-called mobility matrix~\cite{kondepudi2014modern,akaberian2023nonequilibrium} which is symmetric, positive definite and depends on the the local concentrations of solutes, $c_a$; $\mu_a$ is the nonequilibrium intrinsic chemical potential of solute $a$; $k_B$ is the Boltzmann constant, $T$ is the temperature.
-In the equilibrium, where $\mu_a=const$, $\bold{F}_a=0$.

-If we divide total solution volume into rather small volumes $d^3\bold{r}$ that contain sufficiently large number of particles, but not so many that we can talk about the thermodynamic behavior, then within each volume, the macroscopic flux will experience random fluctuations which originate from the random fluxes $\bold{j}_{a}(\bold{r},t)$ not related to the chemical potential gradients, but caused by thermal motion of the molecules.
-Thus the argument, $\bold{r}$, refers to a specific point within a certain small volume where random fluctuations in the particle flux take place.
-We assume that the nonequilibrim chemical potentials, $\mu_a$, depend on the local concentrations as the equilibrium ones within the local equilibrium principle~\cite{kondepudi2014modern}, i.e. $\mu_{a}(\bold{r},t)=\mu_{a}(\{c_l(\bold{r},t)\})$.
-Note that the chemical potentials, $\mu_{a}(\bold{r},t)=\mu_{a}(\{c_l(\bold{r},t)\})$, of the components of a solution depend on their local concentrations, not algebraically, as in the case of the bulk phase, but functionally, in accordance with the classical DFT.
-We will return to this issue later.